rsdoiel/antenna/archives/2024/retro_computing_2024.44.md

 date: 2024-10-30, from: Retro Innovations blog

-Understanding lowercase functionality on the Motorola MC6847 Video Display Generator (VDG) I&#8217;ll be honest, I rarely use lowercase characters on any of the classic computers I use.
-Back in the day, of course, I needed them when writing posts on BBS systems, composing school papers, and writing general correspondence (my handwriting was never great).
-Still, &#8230; <a href="https://www.go4retro.com/2024/10/29/how-low-can-you-go-2/" class="more-link">Continue reading <span class="screen-reader-text">How Low Can You Go?</span></a>
+Understanding external character ROM functionality on the Motorola MC6847 Video Display Generator (VDG) I&#8217;ll be honest, I rarely use lowercase characters on any of the classic computers I use.
+Back in the day, of course, I needed them when writing posts on BBS systems, composing school papers, and writing general correspondence (my handwriting was never &#8230; <a href="https://www.go4retro.com/2024/10/29/how-low-can-you-go-2/" class="more-link">Continue reading <span class="screen-reader-text">How Low Can You Go?</span></a>

 <br>